bonny/WordPress-Simple-History/readme.txt

 - Changed: Attachment updates are no longer logged from post logger since the media/attachment logger takes care of it.
 - Changed: Function `sh_d()` now does not escape output when running from CLI.
 - Removed: Plugin source files-listing removed from plugin installs, because the listing was incomplete, plus some more fields that no longer were able to get meaninful values (plugin rating, number or ratings, etc.).
-- Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
-- Fixed: Some PHP notice messages in post logger.

 = 3.0.0 (January 2022) =